 Appropriate Behavior

-Why is this rule in place?
+Why is this rule important?

-Japanese public manners In Japan, it is considered inappropriate to speak loudly in public spaces.
+Onsens are places for relaxation and healing of the mind and body.
+Maintaining a quiet environment allows everyone to deeply relax.
+In Japan, it is considered inappropriate to speak loudly in public places.
 This applies to trains, libraries, and onsens alike.

-Rule 5: Wearing Swimsuits is Generally Not Allowed
+Rule 5: Wearing Swimsuits is Generally NG

 Rule